LaurenAStrong/Airbnb-EDA-Project/README.md

 ![Age dist plot](https://user-images.githubusercontent.com/91219409/145686502-72239c18-3a9e-4b24-ae48-ebc9beaf9037.png)

-During the gender analysis, we see that there are more females than males, and there are about 30% NaN genders listed.
+During the gender analysis, we see that there are more females than males, and there are about 30% null genders listed.

 ```python
 plt.figure(figsize=(14,8))